Bana (singer): Biography

 He was "ambassador" of Cape Verdean music, he was a pioneer that took to the four corners of Europe and Africa.

-Bana again returned to France in the late 1980s, there, he was one of the first Cape Verdean to operate a multinational record company, based in Paris named Lusafrica (founded by José da Silva) mainly attracting artists from Lusophony Africa and outside, particularly the United States, other parts of West and Middle Africa and some immigrants to France.
+Bana again returned to France in the late 1980s, there, he was the first Cape Verdean who mainly financed, managed and supported artists from Lusophony Africa and outside, particularly the United States, other parts of West and Middle Africa and some immigrants to France, to spread the Capeverdean music all over the world.
 During his 57 year long career, Bana recorded around a hundred LPs and EPs in group and solo, he appeared in two films, two in French, one in German and one in Portuguese/Cape Verdean.

 In his last years, Bana sang Cape Verdean mornas and coladeiras and was accompanied by a traditional band and by the orchestra of S. Jorge de Arroios.

-In his eightieth year, he performed a concert in Lisbon and featured other singers who honoured hom: Lura, Tito Paris, Nancy Vieira, Titina, Jorge Neto, Luís Fortes, Té Macedo, Jorge Silva, Luz María, Morgadinho, Leonel Almeida, Coimbra, Dany Silva and several others.
+In his eightieth year, he performed a concert in Lisbon and featured other singers who honoured him: Lura, Tito Paris, Nancy Vieira, Titina, Jorge Neto, Luís Fortes, Té Macedo, Jorge Silva, Luz María, Morgadinho, Leonel Almeida, Coimbra, Dany Silva and several others.

+Bana was honored by then President Mário Soares (Order of Official Merit) and Cape Verdean Presidents Mascarenhas Monteiro and Jorge Carlos Fonseca.

 He received the Grand Merit medal by the President of Cape Verde along with the Portuguese president.
 He was honored in 2012 at the Cabo Verde Music Awards for his long career.

-Suffering from poor health during the last years of his life, Bana died in 2013 at Loures hospital in Portugal, at the age of 81, after suffering from an episode of sepsis, leaving a wife and 8 children.
+Suffering from poor health during the last years of his life, Bana died in 2013 at Hospital Beatriz Angelo in Loures in Portugal, at the age of 81, after suffering from an episode of sepsis, leaving a wife, Aquilina, and 8 children: Ademiro, Maria da Luz, Cristina, Jean Pierre, Adriana, Alcides, Luz Maria and Ricardo.
 According to his last will, his body will be cremated.